 With their eyes on the prize, Washington and his partners vastly underestimated the task at hand.
-In addition to circumnavigating the Great Falls’ 80ft drop the Patowmack Company would have to skirt four smaller falls and deepen parts of the river before cargo-laden boats could safely navigate the waters.
-Laborers, most of them indentured servants or slaves, worked on the Potomac canals for seventeen years during which time Matildaville developed and transformed from an informal settlement to a chartered town.
+In addition to circumnavigating the Great Falls’ 80-foot drop, the Patowmack Company would have to skirt four smaller falls and deepen parts of the river before cargo-laden boats could safely navigate the waters.
+Laborers, most of them indentured servants or slaves, worked on the Potomac canals for 17 years during which time Matildaville developed and transformed from an informal settlement to a chartered town.

 Matildaville’s existence was tethered to the success of the Patowmack Company and investors soon realized that the business was unsustainable.
 The state of the art canals had come at a cost.
 While the Patowmack Company collected $172,689.39 in tolls by 1818, it had spent over $650,000 on construction and could barely pay interest on its numerous loans.

 The company’s financial issues were compounded by the fact that “America’s greatest engineering feat” didn’t actually work all that well.
 In the summer, water levels dropped and the canals dried up, in the rainy months, downpours flooded the canals making passage too dangerous, and in the winter, the canals froze over.